search6/tcx-to-kml/README.md

 Command line interface tool that uses [tcxreader](https://github.com/alenrajsp/tcxreader) and the ElementTree XML API to read TCX files and convert them to KML files

 ## Dependency
-`tcxreader` is needed and can be installed through the command line.
+This tool depends on `tcxreader` can be installed through the command line.
 ~~~
 pip install tcxreader
 ~~~